 That's why De Quincey's "Confessions of an Opium Eater" remains such a radical read even today: because that author did not take drugs in order to rob a bank or to strip in public - he took "drugs" (horror of horrors) in order to better enjoy the opera!
 How evil is that?

-No, the punishment of pre-crime is old hat, much to the cost of tens of thousands of Americans who are jailed as we speak for having dared to use substances that so palpably benefited the lives of America's hypocritically admired heroes.
+No, the punishment of pre-crime is old hat, much to the cost of tens of thousands of Americans who are jailed as we speak for having dared to use substances that so palpably benefited the lives of the world's hypocritically admired heroes.

 It's never too early to familiarize your child with the circumscribed freedoms of Drug War America.
 Be sure to make a big thing of their first drug test.
 Take plenty of photos and celebrate with a trip to the amusement park after they pass!
 They'll no doubt have plenty of other drug tests to come, but their first one will always be special for them.
 After all, it's the first time that they will fully renounce their rights to use Mother Nature's plants as they see fit.